vogueversestudio-sys/interview-sdet-qa/08_Review_SQL_Questions.md

 The main difference is when the filtering happens.

     **WHERE** filters rows before grouping or aggregation.
     **HAVING** filters the aggregated result after the GROUP BY.

-**For example**, if I want all employees from the QA department, I use WHERE Department = 'QA'.
+    **For example** if I want all employees from the QA department, I use WHERE Department = 'QA'.

     If I want departments having more than 10 employees, I use:

     SELECT Department, COUNT(*)
     FROM Employee
     GROUP BY Department
     HAVING COUNT(*) > 10;

-As an SDET, I use WHERE  while validating API/database data, And HAVING is useful when validating reporting or analytics data.
+**As an SDET,** I use WHERE  while validating API/database data, And HAVING is useful when validating reporting or analytics data.

 ---